IBMWatsonNL/Watson-Assistant-Demo-Page/README.md

 # Watson Assistant Demo

-This repository is for the creation simple watson assitant demo website.
+This repository is for the creation simple WATSON ASSISTANT demo website.
 For this you need to have an Watson Assistant plus plan

 ### Setting up your own Watson Assistant demopage